Vacherin d’Abondance is a very soft, creamy cheese with a pinkish crust and an almost sweet taste.

-Vacherin d'Abondance is a creamy cheese with a pinkish crust and an almost sweet taste.
-It is made in France, in the village of Abondance, in the Abondance valley close to the Swiss border.
+Vacherin d’Abondance is made in France, in the village of Abondance, in the Abondance valley close to the Swiss border.

-It's made in the winter from unpasteurised milk from the breed of cows known as Abondance.
+It is made in the winter from raw milk from the breed of cows known as Abondance.

 Rennet is added to milk fresh from the cows; the milk is not heated at all, but allowed to sit and coagulate for 90 minutes.
-Then the curd is ladled into a 10 inch (25 cm) wide round mould lined with linen.
+Then the curd is ladled into a 25 cm (10 inch) wide round mould lined with linen.

 The cheese is let stand for a day to drain, then turned out of the mould.
 The cheese’s circumference is then encased with a strip of bleached, sanitized spruce.

-The cheese is next moved into a cellar and put on wooden shelves to age for 20 days, during which time it's turned and washed every day.
+The cheese is next moved into a cellar and put on wooden shelves to age for 20 days, during which time it is turned and washed every day.

 In 1992, new EU hygiene directives decreed that production of cheeses had to happen in a “proper” dairy.
 When directives came into force in 1995 the small producers said the new requirements would put them out of business.
 A clarification of the directive, however, showed that traditional, raw-milk cheeses made by small producers were in fact exempt.

 Mme Gagneux said: “When I was a girl, there were 30 people or more who made Vacherin in this valley.
 Now they’ve all died or stopped.
 They make the Abondance cheese, a firmer cheese, because that’s what the big buyers want.
 How can you blame them?
 Abondance is also a very fine cheese.
 But our Vacherin was wonderful, with a style and taste of its own.
 Now, perhaps, there will never be another one made.
 It’s a pity, but there it is.”
 Lichfield, John.
 The death of a cheesy tradition.
 London: The Independent.
 1 August 2005.